civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 http://apolyton.net/forums/showthread.php?threadid=127059

-Latest Source Code files van be found at: http://ctp2.darkdust.net/
+Latest Source Code files can be found at: http://ctp2.darkdust.net/

 Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt